Planet Pop

 Planet Pop is the debut album by Eurodance group A Touch of Class.
 The album was released internationally on 6 November 2000 and in the United States on 6 February 2001.
 It reached No. 73 on the Billboard 200.

-The album's lead single, "Around the World (La La La La La)", was the band's most successful single, peaking at number 28 on the Billboard Hot 100.
+The album's lead single, the Euro-dance/Hi-NRG track "Around the World (La La La La La)", was the band's most successful single, peaking at number 28 on the Billboard Hot 100.